 and surrounding counties and broadcasts 24 hours.

-day with an adult Lite Rock format of favorites of yesterday and
+adult Lite Rock format of favorites of yesterday and today.
+In

-today.
-In addition to CBS, Kentucky Network and local news, WUGO
+addition to CBS, Kentucky Network and local news, WUGO carries

-carries complete sports coverage of local high school, University
+complete sports coverage of local high school, University of

 CABLE TV-14 GRAYSON was established in 1982 and is the